ettoreaquino/pyddd/README.rst

 Python DDD
 ==============

-`pyddd` is a template, which aims to prive basic scafolding for creating domain driven based back ends with Poetry, Falcon and Docker.
+`pyddd` is a template, which aims to prive basic scaffolding for creating domain driven back-ends with Poetry, Falcon and Docker.

 It is very important to mention that DDD is not always necessary.
-But when it comes to creating a properly structured back-end, Domain Driven Design is the way to go and glueing the basic components of Python project can be very tedious, specially considering tests and mocking databases.
+But when it comes to creating a well structured back-end, Domain Driven Design is the way to go and glueing the basic components of a Python project can be very tedious, specially considering tests and databases.

 Basic Components
 -----------------
-A set of frameworks and tools are used to make easiers the tedious tasks involved in testing, packaging, and exposing endpoints.
+A set of frameworks and tools are used to make easier the tedious tasks involved in testing, packaging, and exposing endpoints.

 Poetry_